DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/PivotTable/Templates/Descriptions/PivotTable-Templates.md

-The DevExpress Blazor [Pivot Table](https://docs.devexpress.com/Blazor/DevExpress.Blazor.PivotTable.DxPivotTable) (Community Technology Preview – official ship date June 2025) allows you to leverage UI templates to customize the appearance of Pivot Table headers, field values, and data cells.
+The DevExpress Blazor [Pivot Table](https://docs.devexpress.com/Blazor/DevExpress.Blazor.PivotTable.DxPivotTable) allows you to leverage UI templates to customize the appearance of Pivot Table headers, field values, and data cells.

 The following templates are available at the component level: